 Past generations of Land Rover models have suffered from reliability niggles in previous years and the Range Rover was no exception.
 Despite Land Rover working hard to improve its cars' durability, it still wound up a disappointing 20th out of 31 manufacturers in our 2014 Driver Power survey.

-The Range Rover is one of the safest cars on sale at present thanks to its light yet strong aluminium shell and buckets of hi-tech active safety kit.
-Adult occupant protection was rated at 91 per cent, while it scored 86 per cent for safety assist.
-As standard safety equipment, Land Rover decks the Range Rover out with a full set of airbags, ABS, ESP, seatbelt reminders, blind-spot monitoring, adaptive cruise control and trailer stability control.
+The Range Rover is one of the safest cars on sale at present thanks to that light yet strong aluminium shell and buckets of hi-tech active safety features.
+Euro NCAP rated adult occupant protection at 91 per cent, while it scored 86 per cent for safety assist and a maximum five-star rating overall.

-While its looks have evolved over three generations, the Range Rover's principles of rugged usability and practicality have remained and this is what gives it an advantage over more traditional luxury car rivals.
+While its looks have evolved over three generations, the Range Rover's principles of rugged usability and practicality have remained, and this is what gives it an advantage over more traditional luxury car rivals.

-The classic Range Rover twin tailgate allows you to open one or both parts as needed: leaving the bottom half in place makes it easy to pop smaller items straight into the boot, while lowering it gives you a useful temporary seating area.
+The classic Range Rover split tailgate allows you to open one or both parts as needed: leaving the bottom half in place makes it easy to pop smaller items straight into the boot, while lowering it gives you a useful temporary seating area.

 With the extra height the Range Rover has over its rivals, it feels truly massive in the back and gives a fantastic view.
 One downside of its sheer size though, is that it’s still quite a climb up into the car.

-Make no mistake, the Range Rover is a big, heavy car with a strong thirst but Land Rover has put considerable effort into making the latest incarnation considerably cleaner and more efficient than its predecessor – a car that was known for its poor fuel economy.
+Make no mistake, the Range Rover is a big, heavy car with a strong thirst, but Land Rover has put considerable effort into making the latest incarnation considerably cleaner and more efficient than its predecessor – a car that was known for its poor fuel economy.